 Before proceeding further, it is worth noting that the term "claims inflation" may be understood quite differently by different practitioners in general insurance.
 As such, it is considered worthwhile to define what is meant by claims inflation for the purposes of this discussion.
-Given that much of the working party's experience is in the London Market, we have chosen to adopt the definition provided by Lloyd's of London (Lloyd's of London, 2022), namely to define claims inflation...:
+Given that much of the working party's experience is in the London Market, we have chosen to adopt the definition provided by Lloyd's of London, 2022), namely to define claims inflation...: